Stevinson/tech-book/book/java/OCA/questions.md

 * A **checked exception** includes Exception and all subclasses that do not extend RuntimeException.

 * The order of catches is important.
-Subclasses must be caught before their supeclasses.
+Subclasses must be caught *before* their superclasses.

 * The code in the `finally` block will be called regardless of whether the `catch` statement being called.